-- Financing of graduate education and determination of a national program size.
+- Program size.
 The critical sub-issue is the impact of U.S. born foreign medical graduates. - 2.
 Financing of undergraduate medical education and determination of a national program size.
 The critical sub-issue is the regeneration of momentum to correct persisting underrepresentation of many of society's groups.

 - 3. Curricular change should occur only as deemed necessary after sizing of programs.
 Alteration of the selection/admission process follows after curricular changes.
 The issues of the quality of education too follows sizing of classes.
 For example, it should be anticipated that smaller class sizes in themselves will improve the quality of education simply by providing a better teacher/student ratio. - 4.
 The content of the curriculum must not be changed in isolation from considerations of licensing, certification and recertification. - 5.
-The establishment of a proper role for faculty in the Group on Medical Education should lead to attention to tenure, promotion and reward systems. - Testing format for licensing, certification and recertification will follow once curricular directions are established.
+The establishment of a proper role for faculty in the Group on Medical Education should lead to attention to tenure, promotion and reward systems. - 6.
+Testing format for licensing, certification and recertification will follow once curricular directions are established.